eshita19/kafka/README.md

      - acks=0 : producer won't wait for ack(Possible data loss)
      - acks=1(kafka default) : producer will wait for leader(broker)ack.
 That is the message was wriiten to leader broker.(limited data loss)
      - acks=2 : producer will wait for leader + replica broker ack.(no data loss)
+       - `min.insync.replicas`: The leader will send an exception to Kafka producer if it does not get acknoowledgmenet from at least min.insync.replicas number of followers.
   - The messages will be in order within a partition.
 But across multiple partition order is not guranteed.
      - If the producer doesn't provider key for messages, data will be sent to brokers in round robin fashion.
      - If the producer send key with message, message will be sent to particular broker using key hashing.